Manage a Translated Space

 In Scroll Translations, you have the following translation statuses:

-In Scroll Documents, there are two translation statuses which are applied as labels:
+In Scroll Content Manager, there are two translation statuses which are applied as labels:

-During the conversion to Scroll Documents, the previous statuses will be transformed as follows:
+During the conversion to Scroll Content Manager, the previous statuses will be transformed as follows: